AlperZ23/DSA210/README.md

 **Data Collection & Preprocessing** – This stage is about deciding what data to gather, from where, over what time window, and how to clean and structure it before analysis.

-* **Define Data Scope** – Choose a recent time window and specific competitive brackets (Top 1000 and Top 200\) so the data represents the current meta and allows comparison across skill levels.
+* **Define Data Scope** – Choose a recent time window (7 days) and specific competitive brackets (top 200, top 1000, ranked and ladder\) so the data represents the current meta and allows comparison across skill levels.

 * **Collect Usage and Win Rate Stats** – Pull each card’s usage rate and win rate for both brackets from third-party analytics sites and record them with consistent card naming.